What Is Semantic Search?

 When it comes to marketing, you need to start taking semantic search into consideration while you’re developing copy for your web pages, articles, blogs, landing pages, pay-per-click advertisements, and any other online channel.
 The more you understand the language—and the meaning behind the language—of your target customers, the stronger you’ll perform and the better your return on investment will be.

 However, knowing that semantic search exists is only half the battle.
-It’s just as essential for your company to figure out how your copy presents your business, and whether or not it’s the right position within your industry.
+It’s just as essential for your company to figure out how your copy presents your business, and whether it’s the right position within your industry.

 If you want to improve your chances of ranking well with semantic search, here’s what you should keep in mind: